junyu33/my-slidev-template/slides.md

 ## ElGamal CCA Security

 In previous sections, we know basic ElGamal protocol relies on Dlog problem, just as same as Diffie-Hellman key exchange.
-However, it is vulnerable to MitM attacks.
-So the question is:
+Since DHKE only provides eavesdropping security, the question is:

 QUESTION: Does modern version of ElGamal provide CCA security?